mclerix/modernize-apps-guides/lab3.md

 ## Prod vs. Dev

-The existing `userXX-coolstore-dev` project is used as a developer environment for building new versions of the app after code changes and deploying them to the development environment.
+The existing `$OCP_USER-coolstore-dev` project is used as a developer environment for building new versions of the app after code changes and deploying them to the development environment.

 In a real project on OpenShift, _dev_, _test_ and _production_ environments would typically use different OpenShift projects and perhaps even different OpenShift clusters.